Jonathantrans/jonathantrans.github.io-V1/README.md

 #
-Welcome and thank you for coming to visit my page.
-It is my best interest to introduce myself to my fellow students, professors, workers, and recruiters through my great achievements of challenging and fun projects, as well as my personality!
+Thank you for taking the time to visit my website.
+It is in my best interest to introduce myself to my teachers, colleagues, and recruiters by showcasing my excellent accomplishments in demanding and enjoyable projects, as well as my personality!
+I hope you enjoy your stay.